bernhardAxonIvy/doc/source/axonivy/why-axon-ivy.rst

 .. _axonivy-why:

-Why |ivy|?
+Why Axon Ivy?
 ===============

-|ivy| is exciting for everyone who participates in your digital transformation
+Axon Ivy is exciting for everyone who participates in your digital transformation journey.
-journey.

 * **Business**: